StuartRiffle/YellowLISP/README.md

 YellowLISP **is**:
 - small, portable, dependency free, namespaced, and available as a single header file, making it suitable for embedding or use as a configuration language
-- thread safe (in that it uses no global state, and interpreter access is serialized)
+- thread safe (in that it uses no global state, and access to the interpreter is serialized)
 - able to run simple LISP programs (I am aware that this is a low bar)

 It is **not**: